IN AN IMPORTANT new profile piece, the climate unifier Al Gore opens up on a range of once-taboo subjects.

 “It just took me a while to get around to it.”

-With the incessant demands of his local constituency, his Senatorial obligations, a one-man climate crusade to fight, and a family tobacco farm to run, he never seemed to get a spare five minutes to quit the tobacco industry, Gore explains.
+With the demands of his local constituency, his Senatorial responsibilities, a one-man crusade against climate change to fight, and a tobacco farm to run, he just couldn’t seem to find a spare five minutes to quit the tobacco industry, Gore explains.

 “There are only 24 hours in a day,” he adds, “according to the scientists who study time management.